 3) Never trust your e-mail address: Use e-mail aliases.

 There's no such thing as 100% security, and over a sufficiently long period of time, any site on which you're registered with your email address will theoretically be hacked.
-Whether it's a government site, an institutional site or a major corporation, almost all of them have had their data leaked, even the biggest.
-Also, your contacts can be hacked and their address books recovered.
+Whether it's a government site, an institutional site or a major corporation, almost all of them have had their data leaked, especially the big ones.
+Also, your contacts can be hacked individually, and their address books recovered.

 So it's not a question of "if" but "when" your e-mail address falls into the wrong hands.